 Taipy proposes various predefined data nodes corresponding to the most popular storage types.
 More details on the Data node configuration page

-In our example, the sales history is in a CSV file.
-For example, the sales history comes from the company record system, so we do not control its storage type.
-We got the data as a CSV file.
+In our example, the sales history is a CSV file received, for instance, from a company record system.
 We use the predefined CSV data node to model the sales history.

-As for the production orders data node, we want to write the data into a database shared by other systems.
-We can use the SQL data node to model the production orders.
+As for the production orders data node, we write the data into a database shared by other systems.
+We use the predefined SQL data node to model the production orders.

-We have no particular specification for the other data nodes.
+We have no particular specifications for the other data nodes.
 We use the default storage type: Pickle.